systeminit/si/app/docs/src/explanation/iac-comparison.md

 ```
 :::

 In this example, a 'project' variable is defined, with names for each project and settings for each.
 Then the "vpc" and "app_security_group" modules are called, once for each entry in the project variable.
-Functions like `slice` and `each_key` are used to extract data from the underlying data structure and configure the attributes of the module.
+Functions such as `slice` and `each_key` are used to extract data from the underlying data structure and configure the attributes of the module.
 While this syntax can be effective for DRY-ing up a configuration, it is also very difficult to understand without quite a bit of context - you can't tell at a glance how many VPCs or Security groups will be created, nor what a particular attribute will resolve to at a glance.
 They may be effective in reducing lines of code, but they have a drastic downside in terms of the ability to reason about the underlying infrastructure.

 System Initiative solves this problem in two different ways, depending on what you're trying to accomplish.
 In the case where you want '2 instances in each private subnet', you make the change with an AI agent: